CamiKaze/Contacts/README.md

 There are notifications for each CRUD operation that gets performed, using Alertify.js.

 ## Contacts.API
-To test the API endpoints, a user can navigate to the URLs listed below”
+To test the API endpoints, a user can navigate to the URLs listed below”.

 Contacts
 * GET api/Contacts